vinay5546/ANZDemo/Readme.md

 **Writing a test:**
 The cucumber features goes in the features library and should have the ".feature" extension.
-You can start out by looking at features/my_first.feature.
+You can start out by looking at features/LoanCalculator.feature.

 #### **Running test:**

-**Setup chrome driver:** This project currently supports chrome browser only You need to download the chrome driver from the below site:
+**Setup chrome driver:**
+This project currently supports chrome browser only You need to download the chrome driver from the below site:
 [https://chromedriver.chromium.org/downloads](https://chromedriver.chromium.org/downloads)

 Make sure to download the correct version of the chrome driver.

 For MAC: Paste the chrome driver to usr/local/bin folder and provide the necessary permission under Preferences/ Security & privacy.

 Go to your project directory from terminal and hit following commands

-mvn test (defualt will run on local chrome browser) mvn test -Dcucumber.options="classpath:features/my_first.feature" to run specific feature. mvn test -Dcucumber.options="–-plugin html:target/result-html" to generate a HTML report. mvn test -Dcucumber.options="–-plugin json:target/result-json" to generate a JSON report.
+mvn test (defualt will run on local chrome browser) mvn test -Dcucumber.options="classpath:features/LoanCalculator.feature" to run specific feature.